Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

 For copper pipes, tip 2-3.

-Pros: Strong joints without melting base.
+Pros: Strong joints without melting the base metal.

-Cons: Flux cleanup needed.
+Cons: Flux cleanup is part of the job.

 Real-World Applications of Oxy Acetylene Welding